alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 Luckily it is not hard to get PVA bags, as they are widely used in industry because they are biodegradable.
-One precaution is that PVA dissolves in water, so the interior of the structure must be kept dry.
+One precaution is that PVA dissolves in water, so the interior of the structure must be kept strictly dry.

 Bags with thickness of 40 microns are quite common in the industry.
 Given the density of PVA of 1.19 g/cm³,